Sections and properties

-The documents don't have to be strictly A4 size. phpdocx provides the necessary methods to modify the page size, create new sections with different properties and set the internal properties such as author, description and keywords.
+When working with phpdocx, documents don't have to be strictly A4 size. phpdocx provides the necessary methods to modify the page size, as well as create new sections with different properties and set the internal properties such as author, description and keywords.

 The method available for adding new sections is: